 By the age of seven, most children will have the front four adult teeth on the upper and lower, as well as the first permanent molars erupted.
 With these teeth erupted, we can evaluate if there is adequate space for the other teeth to erupt.
 In addition, we can evaluate the growth of the jaws to determine any bite discrepancy, check for crossbites, arch width, and dangerous protrusions of the front teeth.

-Advantages of Early Treatment:
+Advantages of Early Orthodontic Treatment:

-In addition, orthodontic technology has advanced to a point where we can now move teeth and complete adult cases as if they were children or teenagers.
-The days of adult treatment taking twice to three times as long as adolescent treatment are in the past.
+In addition, orthodontic technology has advanced to a point where we can now move teeth with braces and complete adult cases as if they were children or teenagers.
+The days of adult treatment with braces taking twice to three times as long as adolescent treatment are in the past.
 Using light-force movement and keeping the blood-flow intact encourages bone remodeling and regeneration, which leads to faster tooth movement – even in adults.

 Also, many adults have been put off by orthodontic treatment in the past because they were told the only way to correct their bite was with major jaw surgery or permanent tooth extraction.
 This again is a thing of the past.
-In most cases, we are able to avoid the need for both surgery and extractions, and our results both esthetically and functionally have been beautiful.
+In most cases, we are able to use just braces and avoid the need for both surgery and extractions, and our results both esthetically and functionally have been beautiful.

 Adult orthodontic treatment is a rapidly growing concept.
 A recent study showed that one in five orthodontic patients were adults.